-André Raphel has established a reputation as an exciting and versatile conductor through innovative programming, a commitment to new music, and fresh interpretations of the standard repertoire.
+André Raphel has established a reputation as an exciting and versatile conductor through innovative programming, a commitment to American music, and fresh interpretations of the standard repertoire.
 In his twelfth season as Music Director of the Wheeling Symphony Orchestra, he has led the Orchestra in world premieres and commissioned works by Richard Danielpour, Avner Dorman, Kenneth Fuchs, and Jennifer Higdon.
 Highlights of his 2014-15 season include a program of Spanish and American music featuring a Composer Residency by Robert Sierra, and a season finale program focusing on works by Arvo Pärt and Bela Bartok.

 André Raphel served as an Assistant Conductor to Kurt Masur at the New York Philharmonic for two years.
 He was Assistant Conductor of the Philadelphia Orchestra for six years, where he worked closely with Wolfgang Sawallisch.
 Prior to his appointment in Philadelphia, Mr. Raphel served for three years as Assistant Conductor of the Saint Louis Symphony where he worked with Leonard Slatkin.